andrey-gvrd/simple-led-patterns/README.md

 What this is:

 Draw a pattern for your signal, get an array of RGB values to put into your LED control algorithm.
+WIP.

 TODO: Add a demo GIF here.